- 1What Is Pancreas?

 Acute Pancreatitis:

 This type of inflammation develops quickly.
-The milder forms do not require treatment, but its severe form should be managed promptly to avoid fatal complications.
+The milder forms do not require treatment, but the severe form should be managed promptly to avoid fatal complications.
 It can result in the death (necrosis) of pancreatic tissues and sepsis, which can lead to multiorgan failure.
 Acute blood and fluid loss can result in hypovolemic shock, which can lead to oxygen deprivation and death.

-Symptoms of Acute Pancreatitis:
+What Are the Symptoms of Acute Pancreatitis?

 The symptoms of acute pancreatitis are: